 For the best sticking power between clay pieces, roughen up the clay area with the toothpick where the base meets the penny and where the two body pieces meet (the rough areas will be hidden after assembling).

 Assemble the nose and eyes to the face before attaching the head onto the mid-section.
 Insert the nose into the head before adding the eyes and mouth.

-TIP: Use the toothpick to create a deep hole in the head for the "carrot" nose.
-As you insert the nose into the hole, shape it into a point.
+Use the toothpick to create a deep hole in the head for the "carrot" nose.
+After you insert the nose into the hole, shape it into a carroty pointed tip.